Nahida1O27/Nahida1O27/README.md

 ## Hi there 👋

-An undergraduate student majoring in IoT engineer.
+An undergraduate student majoring in IoT engineering

 Senior year in ZAFU && Hunting for a internship or job